 - 1. Bi 8, Bi 9, Bi 117, Bi 122, Bi/CNS 150, and Ch 41 abc. - 2.
 One advanced laboratory course chosen from Bi 123, Bi/CNS 162, Bi 180, Bi 227, or at least 12 units of independent research such as Bi 22. - 3.
 Two courses chosen from Bi/Ch 110, 111, 113, and/or Bi/Ch 132. - 4.
 Scientific writing requirement met by taking Bi 24 (six units), or by taking any other writing course such as En 84 or Ge 13 (three units) plus oral presentation at SURF Seminar Day or equivalent, with option representative approval. - 5.
-None of the courses satisfying requirements 1-4 may be taken pass/fail, except Bi 8 and Bi 180. - 6.
+None of the courses satisfying requirements 1-4 may be taken pass/fail, except Bi 8. - 6.
 At least six additional biology courses to a total of 146 units in biology must be taken and passed.
-Bi 1, Bi 2, and Bi 10 cannot be counted toward this total.
+Bi 1, Bi 2, Bi 5, and Bi 10 cannot be counted toward this total.
 Distribution requirement: these additional courses must be drawn from at least two of the following course "tracks" defined below: biochemistry, genetics, developmental biology, neurobiology, computational and systems biology, organismal and biomedical biology, cell biology, and interdisciplinary technology.
-At least four of these additional courses (including courses drawn from at least two tracks)

-7. Passing grades must be earned in a total of 486 units, including the courses listed above.
+At least four of these additional courses (including courses drawn from at least two tracks) must be taken for letter grades.
+At least two of these additional graded courses (from different tracks) must be for at least nine units. - 7.
+Passing grades must be earned in a total of 486 units, including the courses listed above.